Minimize Your Risk of Stolen or Lost Kayaks, SUPs, Canoes

 - They prevent unnecessary searches.
 A search and rescue effort is required by law for any boat that is reported as found empty to authorities.
 This Vessel ID sticker helps track owners down in cases where the boat just slipped off but owners are fine.
 Unnecessary searches waste a lot of money, divert critical resources away from needed activities, and put rescuers at risk for no reason.

 - They can aid in returning a kayak to its owner.
 It’s a good idea to place a second Vessel ID Sticker in an inconspicuous place within your kayak (inside a hatch, cockpit, ect.)
 This can offer you another opportunity beyond the HIN to identify your kayak in the case that it was stolen.

 Add stickers and install accessories like mounts, extra deck riggings, D-rings, or other options that make your boat or board look different than others of the same model and color.

-If you plan to accessorize, join us at our April 3rd Paddle KC Pimp My Kayak event where we work on upgrades and accessorizing together.
+If you plan to accessorize, we host annual Pimp My Kayak events where we work on upgrades and accessorizing together.
 Measure twice, cut once … borrow tools and skilled helpers… share Marine Goo!
 We also chat about accessorizing and upgrading at many of our paddling events – that’s one of many benefits of participation as a Paddle KC paddling club member.